CFA-Fintech/LSTM-Stock-Predictor/README.md

 ### The closing price model tracks the actual values better over time compared to the FNG indicator model
 >
 > Which window size works best for the model?
-### The window size works best for the model is 30
+### The window size that works best for the model is 30

 - - -